 - Felony homicide is considered to be a second-degree murder.
 Accordingly, the same penalty as second degree murder shall apply – 5 to 40 years in a state prison.

-Virginia Homicide Lawyer Explains the Defenses to Murder Charges
+Defenses to Murder Charges

 Like all other criminal offenses, homicide-related offenses must be proved beyond a reasonable doubt.
 But a good Virginia homicide lawyer will be able to create that doubt in the minds of the jury.
 Some of the possible defenses your Virginia homicide lawyer can assert on your behalf:

 It is a total defense to homicide charges if the defendant acted with an honest and reasonable belief that committing a homicide was the only way to prevent them from being killed.
 Your Virginia homicide lawyer will be able to assert this defense if there is evidence which suggests that you were not the aggressor and that the force used under the circumstances was reasonable.
 This defense is very effective if the alleged victim was found to be carrying a deadly weapon.